letsencrypt/website/content/post/2018-04-02-sct-encoding.markdown

 programmer, think of it as a `void*` for data structures.
 If you prefer Go, think of it as an `interface{}`.

-Here's that extnValue:
+Here's that `extnValue`:

 ```
 04 81 F5 0481F200F0007500DB74AFEECB29ECB1FECA3E716D2CE5B9AABB36F7847183C75D9D4F37B61FBF64000001627313EB19000004030046304402207E1FCD1E9A2BD2A50A0C81E713033A0762340DA8F91EF27A48B3817640159CD30220659FE9F1D880E2E8F6B325BE9F18956D17C6CA8A6F2B12CB0F55FB70F759A419007700293C519654C83965BAAA50FC5807D4B76FBF587A2972DCA4C30CF4E54547F478000001627313EB2A0000040300483046022100AB72F1E4D6223EF87FC68491C208D29D4D57EBF47588BB7544D32F9537E2CEC10221008AFFC40CC6C4E3B24578DADE4F815ECBCE2D57A579342119A1E65BC7E5E69CE2
 ```

-That's tag "0x04", meaning OCTET STRING, followed by "0x81 0xF5", meaning "this string is 245 bytes long" (the 0x81 prefix is part of [variable length number encoding](#variable-length)).
+That's tag "0x04", meaning `OCTET STRING`, followed by "0x81 0xF5", meaning "this string is 245 bytes long" (the 0x81 prefix is part of [variable length number encoding](#variable-length)).

-According to [RFC 6962, section 3.3](https://tools.ietf.org/html/rfc6962#section-3.3), "obtained SCTs can be directly embedded in the final certificate, by encoding the SignedCertificateTimestampList structure as an ASN.1 OCTET STRING and inserting the resulting data in the TBSCertificate as an X.509v3 certificate extension"
+According to [RFC 6962, section 3.3](https://tools.ietf.org/html/rfc6962#section-3.3), "obtained SCTs can be directly embedded in the final certificate, by encoding the SignedCertificateTimestampList structure as an ASN.1 `OCTET STRING` and inserting the resulting data in the TBSCertificate as an X.509v3 certificate extension"

-So, we have an OCTET STRING, all's good, right?
+So, we have an `OCTET STRING`, all's good, right?
 Except if you remove the tag and length from extnValue to get its value, you're left with:

 ```